 There’s no such thing as a “free” glass of water.
-In fact, according to industry reports, the typical glass of regular tap water can cost up to $1.08 per serving.
+In fact, according to industry reports, the typical glass of regular tap water can cost over a dollar per serving.
 How?
 The glass has to be ordered, inventoried, filled and washed for each guest — up go labor costs.
 When a glass breaks, it must be replaced.
 The cost of dishwasher soap, dishwasher rental or depreciation, heat, gas and water — hot water to clean the glass and cold water to fill it — all add to the cost, too.
-The ice-cube machine runs all day and the air around it must be ventilated — up go the water and electric bills.
-Finally, don’t forget…the guest is likely to ask for ‘extra lemons’ and then use a few sugar (or sugar substitute) packets and make their own lemonade.
+The ice machine runs all day and the air around it must be ventilated — up go the water and electric bills.
+Finally, don’t forget…the guest is likely to ask for ‘extra lemons’ and then use a few sugar packets and make their own lemonade.
 Ouch!

 Consider making it a policy never to have water on the tables unless a guest asks for it.
-According to restaurant surveys, only 48 percent of guests at tables with table tents stating “In order to conserve the earth’s natural resources, we serve water by request only” on their tables, went ahead and asked for tap water.
+According to restaurant surveys, when guests were seated at tables with table tents that stated “In order to conserve the earth’s natural resources, we serve water by request only”, only about half of them went ahead and asked for tap water.
 You’ll have saved about half the costs of those free glasses of water!
 In addition, think of the labor efficiencies when servers or service assistants are not having to constantly refill water glasses.
-If you do provide water to everyone, perhaps put a half-carafe of water on the table to at least save some of the labor required to refill glasses and potential complaints of ‘my water glass wasn’t refilled promptly!’
+If you do provide water to everyone, perhaps put a half-carafe of water on the table to at least save some of the labor required to refill glasses.